Prologue – A Shadow of Prophecy

 "Gryffindor?!"
 Draco snorted, and Hermione finally turned to regard him.
 "I'll just bet you'll be in Gryffindor, we're both going to be in Slytherin, of course.
 Everyone in my family has been in Slytherin."

 "Slytherin?"
-Hermione looked a bit taken aback at that.
+Hermione looked a bit taken aback.
 "I suppose if you want to be, but I've heard some nasty things about Slytherin, to be perfectly honest, not that I necessarily believe everything I've read about it, it can't all be true, if it were really so bad, I can't imagine they wouldn't have done away with the house ages ago, anyway, we'd better go and look for Neville's toad."

 She left, and Harry regarded his new friend for a long moment.
-He looked very different from the boy he'd been starting to get to know, there was something almost sinister about his expression as he scowled at the door through which their latest acquaintance had departed through.
+He looked very different from the boy he'd been starting to get to know.
+There was something almost sinister about his expression as he scowled at the door through which their latest acquaintance had departed through.
 "Draco."
 Harry began, when the silence started to stretch.
 "Are you all right?"

-Draco shook his head, as if to clear it, then gave Harry a reassuring smile.
+Draco shook his head as if to clear it, then gave Harry a reassuring smile.
 "I'm fine, I just hope that one doesn't end up in the same house as us.
-My dad's warned me about her sort.
+Father warned me about her sort.
 It's almost criminal, letting in people who were brought up by…" he stopped, and his face turned a rather unattractive shade of red.
 "Well, you know what it was like, not knowing anything about our ways until you got your letter.
 It'll be worse for her, her parents aren't even magic."

 Harry grimaced, not liking the reminder, "She seems to be doing alright."
 He muttered, "Did you believe that part about already knowing the course books by heart?"